zeyuz35/zeyuz35.github.io/vault/Thesis.lit_review.md

 The column rank of $[\Lambda_1 : \Lambda_2]$ is $q$, so that there exists a $q \times q$ matrix $Z_0$ such that $\Lambda_2 = \Lambda_1 Z_0$.

 A type 2 break implies that the "break" is simply a rotation or scaling of the existing loadings.
 The practical interpretation of a type 2 break is that *all* loadings change in a homogeneous way.
 It is remarkable that type 2 changes can be interpreted as either a change in the common dynamic factors, or a homogeneous change in all factor loadings - it is not possible to separately identify the two cases.
+From a practical perspective however, a change in the underlying factor dynamics is more plausible than all factor loadings changing in a homogeneous way, and as such, it is arguably more reasonable to interpret type 2 breaks as breaks in factor dynamics, rather than breaks in factor loadings.

 Although @han_tests_2015 allow $Z_0$ is allowed to be singular, in which case there will be emerging (disappearing) factors after the break, we further distinguish the singular case, as it turns out that different tests can treat this in a distinctly different way.

 Type 2a: $Z_0$ is singular

 The singular transformation case is the most topical for practical applications, as people tend to be interested in emerging or disappearing factors.
+Note that this type of break is explicitly ruled out by assumption by @chen_detecting_2014, though the authors remark that their test appears to have power against this type of break.
+Intuitively, from the perspective of changing factor loadings, a type 2a break where one dynamic factor disappears can be equivalently viewed as a break where *all* of its associated factor loadings change to 0.

 Type 2b: $Z_0$ is non-singular